 Proposal Submission Procedures

-ORA is committed to the success of Mines faculty in developing and submitting proposals; Proposal Analysts work in tandem with faculty to submit accurate proposals that align with school and federal guidelines, policies, and regulations.
+ORA is committed to the success of Mines faculty in developing and submitting proposals.
+ORA’s Proposal Analysts work in tandem with faculty during the proposal process to submit accurate proposals that align with school and federal guidelines, policies and regulations.
+To that end, it is important that ORA is notified in a timely manner to ensure adequate time for proposal review and submission.
+These procedures apply to submissions to all agencies including situations where Mines is the lead, non-lead institution, and/or a subaward from a pass-through entity.
 Proposal submission procedures are outlined below.

 Types of Proposals and When to Notify ORA